Fire is a key component to survival. It can provide heat, cook meals, and help keep wildlife away.

 - Cook over low heat for 5-10 minutes.
 You do not want it to catch fire itself.
 Be patient.

 - Let tin cool and remove.
-A very small chunk can be rolled up and used to start a fire.
+A tiny chunk can be rolled up and used to start a fire.
 A single t-shirt can make a lot of Char cloth for your preps!

 This is best done outside because there will be some smell and smoke.